 Salaries can range from $2,000 to $4,500 per month, and are paid out either bi-weekly or monthly.

-Orchestra musicians have the possibility of eventually moving into a musical director position at an increased salary, though this will usually involve the middle step of working as a sideman first.
-Leadership courses are provided by the cruise line to newly promoted musical directors, and seniority raises are given to all cruise ship musicians to reward loyalty and increase retention.
+Cruise Ship Musicians have the possibility of eventually moving into a Music Director position at an increased salary, though this will usually involve the middle step of working as a Sideman first.
+Leadership courses are provided by the cruise line to newly promoted Music Directors, and raises based on seniority are given to all Cruise Ship Musicians to reward loyalty and increase retention.

 Education and Training